This quickstart tutorial shows how to connect to a 3rd party REST API using API Express. In this tutorial, you will learn about:

 - Click the SAVE button and you are ready to test the service:

-Click the TEST button in the App Builder Toolbar to test the service.
 A new browser tab will open where you can test the service you just created.
-You only need to enter a location:
+You only need to enter a test location:

 You have created the backend for your app, so the next step is to build the app UI.